DirectoryTree/LdapRecord-Docs/core/v3/models.md

 });
 ```

-> You will want to setup any listeners prior to making changes to models,
+> You will want to set up any listeners prior to making changes to models,
 > otherwise your listener will not be executed due to them not existing yet.

 ## Serialization